robinoud/BADS7604_HW3_Deep-Learning/README.md

 # Traditional Machine Learning (ML) vs Deep Learning (DL)
 ## _Powered by The Deep Sleeping Crew (Group6)_
 **`Deep Learning`**, which is a subset of **`Machine Learning`**, makes rapid advancement to process huge and complex data nowadays.
-Since the spotlight focuses on deep learning, most users may forget about traditional machine learning.
+Since the spotlight focuses on deep learning, most users may overlook traditional machine learning.
 However, this experiment aims to compare the performance of **`Traditional Machine Learning (ML)`** and **`Multilayer Perceptron (MLP)`**, including hyperparameters tuning and modeling.
 We expect a sensational result and a good experience for our team members and for readers.
 ## 1. Dataset
 Before modeling, the dataset selection is the crucial thing of the comparison between Multilayer Perceptron (MLP) and traditional machine learning.
-First, we prepared the **`Wine dataset`** but it’s too small for being applied with MLP.
+At first, we prepared the **`Wine dataset`** but it’s too small for being applied with MLP.
 So, it is obvious that a huge number of input data is one of the key reasons why we need deep learning.

-Then, we had an interest in the **`Adult dataset`** from UCI huge enough for our experiment.
+Then, we choosed in the **`Adult dataset`** from UCI huge enough for our experiment.
 The dataset is for making a prediction whether a person's income exceeds $50K per year based on census data (48,842 rows).
 Also known as the **`Census Income dataset`**.

 Ref: https://archive.ics.uci.edu/ml/datasets/Adult